jackypoo100/jackypoo100/README.md

 - 👋 Hi, I’m @jackypoo100
 - 👀 I’m interested in not talking to people
-- 🌱 I’m currently learning about Agrotek and precision agriculture
+- 🌱 I’m currently learning about Agrotek and Precision Agriculture
-- 💞️ I’m looking to collaborate on using Prc.
+- 💞️ I’m looking to collaborate on using Prec.
 Ag.
 - 📫 How to reach me: don't.

 <!---